-Russian and East European Studies (Master of Arts) and Master of Information Science Study for the two degrees can be combined for a total of 60 credit hours rather than the 72 credit hours required for the two degrees taken separately.
+Russian and East European Studies (M.A.) and Master of Information Science (M.I.S.)

+Study for the two degrees can be combined for a total of 60 credit hours rather than the 72 credit hours required for the two degrees taken separately.